spooozy/pet-phone-book/docs/CONTRIBUTING.md

     - `<issue-number>` - number of the corresponding issue we're working on;
     - `<name-of-the-branch>` - description related to the title of the task.
 The description must describe the task that is being worked on in the current branch.
 1. Work on the task and implement required changes.
-1. Files to include in the pull request are specified using the command.
+1. Files to include in the PR are specified using the command.
 The file name is specified instead of the <file> parameter.
     ```bash
     git add <file>
     ```
     where:
     - `<file>` - this is the name of the file whose changes are included in the commit.
-1. Adding a comment to our PR.
-It is written instead of the <description of changes> parameter and contains a brief description of the changes in the file.
+1. Add a [comment](https://www.gitkraken.com/learn/git/best-practices/git-commit-message) to our PR.
+It is written instead of the <description of changes> parameter.
     ```bash
     git commit -m "<description of changes>"
     ```
+    where:
+    - `<description of changes>` - a brief, informative description of what has changed in the files.
-1. We are sending a new branch with changes to the repository.
+1. Send a new branch with changes to the repository.
     ```bash
     git push -u origin <issue-number>-<name-of-the-branch>
     ```
 1. Moving on to our Github project.
-1. After the git push, a green "Compare & pull request" button will appear on GitHub.
+1. Create a new PR into the `main` using the web-interface of the GitHub.
 Clicking on it will open the PR settings.

     - Title - briefly describe the essence of the changes;